JimberSoftware/docs/devices/servers/servers.md

-The required token can be retrieved from the 'Servers' tab within the Signal server interface.
-Simply select and edit an existing server to find it.
+If you did not copy the token in the previous step, it can be retrieved from the 'Servers' tab within the `Jimber SASE Platform`.
+Simply select and edit the correct server to find it.

 ![edit_server.png](/edit_server.png ':size=500')